quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ACK frames (defined in {{mp-ack-frame}}) can be returned on any path.
-If the PATH_ACK is preferred to be sent on the same path as the acknowledged packet (see {{compute-rtt}} for further guidance), it can be beneficial to bundle an PATH_ACK frame with the PATH_RESPONSE frame during path validation.
+If the PATH_ACK is preferred to be sent on the same path as the acknowledged packet (see {{compute-rtt}} for further guidance), it can be beneficial to bundle a PATH_ACK frame with the PATH_RESPONSE frame during path validation.

 If the server receives a PATH_CHALLENGE before receiving